nuta/operating-system-in-1000-lines/website/en/10-process.md

 }
 ```

 `switch_context` saves the callee-saved registers onto the stack, switches the stack pointer, and then restores the callee-saved registers from the stack.
+In other words, the execution context is stored as temporary local variables on the stack.
+Alternatively, you could save the context in `struct process`, but this stack-based approach is beautifully simple, isn't it?

-Callee-saved registers are registers that the called function must restore before returning.
+Callee-saved registers are registers that a called function must restore before returning.
 In RISC-V, `s0` to `s11` are callee-saved registers.
 Other registers like `a0` are caller-saved registers, and already saved on the stack by the caller.
+This is why `switch_context` handles only part of registers.

+The `naked` attribute tells the compiler not to generate any other code than the inline assembly.
+It should work without this attribute, but it's a good practice to use it to avoid unintended behavior especially when you modify the stack pointer manually.

 > [!TIP]
 >
 > Callee/Caller saved registers are defined in [Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf).
 Compilers generate code based on this convention.

-The following `create_process` function initializes a process.
+Next, let's implement the process initialization function, `create_process`.
 It takes the entry point as a parameter, and returns a pointer to the created `process` struct:

 ```c
 struct process procs[PROCS_MAX]; // All process control structures.